Israel reaches record number of COVID patients on life-saving ECMO machines

 Israel Reaches Record Number of COVID Patients on Life-saving ECMO Machines

-Currently 45 COVID patients are on the devices out of a total of 82.
-Since one-third are for backup in case of malfunctions, a shortfall is possible
+Currently 45 COVID patients are on the devices, but not a single one received all three vaccinations.
+With a total of 82 ECMOs, and one-third earmarked as backups for malfunctions, a shortfall is possible

 As many as 46 coronavirus patients were on heart-and-lung ECMO machines as of Sunday, the highest number on the apparatus in Israel during the pandemic – and a figure that one doctor says is putting the country near the breaking point.